rochelleterman/PS239T/Install.md

 If Git is not already available on your machine you can try to install it via your distro's package manager.
 For Debian/Ubuntu run sudo apt-get install git and for Fedora run sudo yum install git.

-##Text Editor
+##Text Editors
 When you're writing code, it's nice to have a text editor that is optimized for writing code, with features like automatic color-coding of key words.
-The default text editor on Mac OS X and Linux is usually set to Vim, which is not famous for being intuitive. if you accidentally find yourself stuck in it, try typing the escape key, followed by :q! (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.
+The default text editor on Mac OS X and Linux is usually set to Vim, which is not famous for being intuitive. if you accidentally find yourself stuck in it, try typing the escape key, followed by `:q!` (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.

+For this class, we use **nano** as a default in the terminal.
+But I also really like [Sublime Text](https://www.sublimetext.com/) to write markdown and other basic text files.
+I recommend you download both.

 ####Windows

-nano is a basic editor and the default that instructors use in the workshop.
-To install it, download the Software Carpentry Windows installer and double click on the file to run it.
-This installer requires an active internet connection.
+nano is a basic editor and the default that we use in this class.
+To install it, download the `Software Carpentry Windows installer`[http://files.software-carpentry.org/SWCarpentryInstaller.exe] and double click on the file to run it. **This installer requires an active internet connection.**

-Others editors that you can use are Notepad++ or Sublime Text.
-Be aware that you must add its installation directory to your system path.
-Please ask your instructor to help you do this.
+Sublime Text is a more advanced editor.
+Download Sublime Text 3 [here](https://www.sublimetext.com/3).

 ####Mac OS X

-nano is a basic editor and the default that instructors use in the workshop.
+nano is a basic editor and the default that we use in this class.
 It should be pre-installed.

-Others editors that you can use are Text Wrangler or Sublime Text.
+Sublime Text is a more advanced editor.
+Download Sublime Text 3 [here](https://www.sublimetext.com/3).

 ####Linux

-nano is a basic editor and the default that instructors use in the workshop.
+nano is a basic editor and the default that we use in this class.
 It should be pre-installed.

-Others editors that you can use are Gedit, Kate or Sublime Text.
+Sublime Text is a more advanced editor.
+Download Sublime Text 3 [here](https://www.sublimetext.com/3).

 ##Python
 Python is a popular language for scientific computing, and great for general-purpose programming as well.
 Installing all of its scientific packages individually can be a bit difficult, so we recommend an all-in-one installer.